formatjs/formatjs/README.md

 );
 ```

-Then make sure `MyRootComponent` implement the `ReactIntlMixin`.
-By doing that, you can define the list of `locales`, normally one or more in case you want to support fallback, (e.g.: `["fr-FR", "en"]`); and you can define the `formats` to describe how the application will format dates and numbers.
-And all child components will be able to inherit these two structures in such a way that you don't have to propagate or define `locales` or `formats` at any level in your application, just apply this mixin in those components that are suppose to use `this.intlNumber()`, `this.intlDate()` and/or `this.intlMessage()` in the `render()` method and you're all set.
+Then make sure `MyRootComponent` uses the `ReactIntlMixin`.
+By doing that, you can define the list of `locales`, normally one or more in case you want to support fallback, (e.g.: `["fr-FR", "en"]`); and you can define `formats` to describe how the application will format dates and numbers.
+All child components will be able to inherit these two structures in such a way that you don't have to propagate or define `locales` or `formats` at each level in your application.
+Just apply this mixin in those components that are suppose to use `this.intlNumber()`, `this.intlDate()` and/or `this.intlMessage()` in the `render()` method and you're all set.

 ## How to use intlMessage()